 Another book that made me terribly angry!
 A great story, no doubt, but so incredibly unfair.
 And yet, I can’t seem to stop reading this kind of books, as you all know I’m a masochist.
 Little Deaths (I ADORE the title!) instantly caught my attention.
 It was set in the 60s and the blurb seemed like it would be a real page-turner.
 Plus, feminism.

 Because this book had such a unique plot!
 It’s a mystery, sure, but it’s also a tale about sexism and double standards.
 About police corruption and news stories.
 About judging people without knowing the whole story.
-And this is exactly what happens to Ruth, the main character of this novel.
+And this is exactly what happens to Ruth, the main character of Little Deaths.

 Only a couple of people seem to believe her, and one of them is Pete Wonicke, a young journalist who becomes a bit obsessed with her.
 To be honest, I didn’t like Pete at all, as I felt he was only trying to help because he felt attracted to her.
 The one I liked the most was Gina, but I also felt so sorry for Ruth.
 She wasn’t particularly likable, but I hated how everyone just assumed she was a bad mother just because she wasn’t like the others.
 She might not be crying for the cameras, but have you even considered that she might be dealing with this her own way?
 Ugh, people.

 I found this a fast-paced read (there’s a lot of dialogue), and it was also super well-written.
 I especially loved the opening chapter, where we learn about Ruth’s present (the prison) and her past (what happened before), as it was written in a very unique way.
 The story that followed in Little Deaths was told from a third-person omniscient point of view, which means that we get to know what everyone else around Ruth is thinking.
 I liked that, although I didn’t feel so connected with the characters as a result.